What is Zero Waste Living?

 Photo: Michael Burrows / Pexels

-Before throwing something out, check online to see if it can be fixed.
+Before throwing something out, try to fix it by performing a quick search online.
 Consider learning how to repair minor damages to furniture and clothing by taking a furniture refurbishing class or a sewing class.
 If you’d prefer to leave it to a professional, find a specialist near you who can quote you at an affordable rate.

 Lastly, if you don’t think you can fix it, but it’s still usable, drop it off at a donation center for a DIYer to repurpose or flip.